unknownKade/dev_note/2. study/Architecture/Web Architecture.md

 - Logic
 - Data
 ### Hexagonal Architecture
 A clean architecture using ports and adapters for interacting with the outside of the program.
-Ports are
+- Port : custom interface
+- Adapter : converts output of port to interact with other